August 1995 Bosanski Petrovac refugee column bombing

 On 7 August 1995, two Croatian Air Force MiG-21 planes fired several rockets at a Serb refugee column on a road near Bosanski Petrovac, Bosnia and Herzegovina, killing 9 civilians and injuring more than 50.
-On 8 August 1995, another attack took place, resulting in more civilian casualties.
+On 8 August 1995, another attack took place, resulting in three additional civilian casualties.
 The victims were traveling in a refugee column fleeing Croatia during Operation Storm which brought about an end to the Croatian War of Independence.

+The incidents were described in a 1996 report by Human Rights Watch which noted that the attacks could constitute violations of war if civilians had been deliberately targeted, but that they could be considered collateral damage if Republic of Serb Krajina (RSK) military personnel were involved.

 Background

 By March 1991, tensions between Croats and Serbs escalated into the Croatian War of Independence.
 Following a referendum on independence that was largely boycotted by Croatian Serbs, the Croatian parliament officially adopted independence on 25 June.
 The Republic of Serb Krajina (RSK) declared its intention to secede from Croatia and join the Republic of Serbia while the Government of the Republic of Croatia declared it a rebellion.
 RSK forces and paramilitaries went on to expel Croats and other non-Serbs from areas where they established control.
 Meanwhile, Serbs living in Croatian towns, especially near the front lines were subjected to various forms of harassment and attacks.

 On 4 August 1995, the Croatian Army, together with the 5th Corps of the Army of the Republic of Bosnia and Herzegovina, launched Operation Storm to regain control of occupied territories of Croatia, and to end the Siege of Bihać.
 Around 200,000 Serbs fled towards Serbia.
 The columns of Serb civilians escaping through the town of Dvor came under repeated attack from artillery shelling and small arms fire from both Croatian and Bosnian troops, leading to civilian deaths.
 UN troops reported the same column came under attack from Croatian fighter jets.